natcap/invest.users-guide/source/coastal_protection.rst

 The other dissipation terms in Equation :ref:`TotalDiss` are expressed as a function of the characteristics of the natural habitats that are present in your region of interest.
 In the model, we trigger them as the habitats that you have specified appear along your transect as the offshore wave progresses toward the shoreline.
 We ignore any non-linear processes that might occur as waves move from one medium or habitat to another.

-Dissipation due to the presence of vegetation is expressed by (Mendez and Losada, 2004)xx:
+Dissipation due to the presence of vegetation is expressed by (Mendez and Losada, 2004):

 .. math:: D_{Veg}=\frac{1}{2\sqrt\pi} \rho N d C_d \left(\frac{kg}{2 \sigma} \right ) ^3 \frac{\sinh ^3 k \alpha h +3 \sinh k \alpha h}{3k \cosh ^3 kh} H^3
    :label: VegDiss

 where :math:`N` is the density of vegetation stems per unit area, :math:`d` is the frontal width or diameter of vegetation stems, and :math:`\alpha` represents the fraction of the water depth :math:`h` occupied by vegetation elements of average stem height :math:`h_c`: :math:`\alpha=h_c \ h`.
 In the case of submerged vegetation, :math:`\alpha<1`, and in the case of emergent vegetation (:math:`h_c>h`), we take :math:`\alpha=1`.

 Finally, :math:`C_d` is a taxa-specific (e.g., eelgrass, marsh, mangroves) drag coefficient.
-In our model, we assumed default values of drag coefficient based on observations (see e.g., Kobayashi, 1983; Bradley and Houser, 2009; mangrove )xx:
+In our model, we assumed default values of drag coefficient based on observations (see e.g., Kobayashi et al., 1983; Bradley and Houser, 2009; mangrove )xx:

 - For seagrass beds and marshes, :math:`C_d=0.01`
 - For trees, including mangroves, :math:`C_d=1`

 For trees, and mangroves in particular, we assumed that roots, trunk and canopy contribute independently to the total dissipation caused by vegetation, and :math:`D_{Veg}` becomes: :math:`D_{Veg}=D_{Roots}+D_{Trunk}+D_{Canopy}`.
 More information on how we treat mangroves is presented in Appendix XX.

 In addition to dissipation caused by vegetative elements, waves can also lose energy because they propagate over a rough bottom such as a coral reef top.
 Dissipation due to bottom friction is generally initiated when waves are in shallow enough water to “feel” the bottom, and is higher for coarser bed material than smoother ones.
 In our model, it is triggered when waves travel over sandy bottoms, but also coral reefs, which are rougher than sand beds.
-Following Thornton and Guza (1983)xx, we modeled dissipation due to bottom friction by:
+Following Thornton and Guza (1983), we modeled dissipation due to bottom friction by:

 .. math:: D_{Bot}=\rho C_f \frac{1}{16\sqrt\pi} \left[ \frac{\sigma H}{\sinh kh} \right]^3
    :label: BottomDiss